max-ng/GRP/README.md

 [demo](http://max-ng.com/grp/)

+## Documentation (editing)
+You can use one of the following distances within the optimzation:
+* Euclidean distance
+* Distance from Haversine formula
+* Estimated distance of real world by [OSRM](https://github.com/Project-OSRM/osrm-backend)

 ## Special Thanks
 [OSRM](https://github.com/Project-OSRM/osrm-backend) is one of the best routing engines for 1 to 1 shortest paths in road networks.

 This is a personal project without funding.\
 The server source code is coming.
 The code is a bit messy as it was finished long time ago and I will tidy it up when I have time.\